-Post the pandemic, the world has seen how online learning makes education more immersive, interactive, and accessible to all.
-Naturally, there’s a surge in software development trends and technologies that can take forward this movement.
-A recent study revealed that by 2035, the global XR market is projected to soar to a staggering $1,246.57 Billion, growing at a CAGR of 24.2%.
+Post-pandemic, the world has seen how online learning makes education more immersive, interactive, and accessible to all.
+Naturally, there is a surge in software development trends and technologies that can take this movement forward.
+A recent study revealed that by 2035, the global XR market is projected to soar to a staggering $1,246.57 billion, growing at a CAGR of 24.2%.
 The increasing interest in the integration of emerging technologies such as artificial intelligence or XR in various sectors, with education at the forefront, is another step towards it.
-So, what is extended reality?
-How is it transforming education for all?
-And why is it garnering much attention in the educational realm?
-In this blog, we’ll uncover this phenomenon and help you understand the exciting prospects it holds for the future of teaching and learning.

-Extended Reality Technology, also known as XR is an amalgamation of three technologies: Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR).
+Extended Reality Technology, also known as XR, is an amalgamation of three technologies: Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR).
 Virtual Reality (VR) takes users on an immersive journey to entirely simulated environments, detached from the real world.
 Augmented Reality (AR), on the other hand, enriches the user’s real-world view by superimposing digital elements onto it.
-Mixed Reality or MR is the bridge between VR and AR and as the name suggests combines elements of both technologies, thus allowing real and virtual objects to coexist and interact in real time.
+Mixed Reality, or MR, is the bridge between VR and AR, and as the name suggests, combines elements of both technologies, thus allowing real and virtual objects to coexist and interact in real time.

 Let’s explore the top benefits of extended reality in education and how XR seamlessly unifies and integrates digital content with the real world.

-Benefits of Extended Reality in Education | Binmile
+What Are The Benefits of Extended Reality in the Education Sector

 Here are seven ways in which XR is offering learners immersive experiences to enhance their perception and interaction with both the physical and virtual environments.